 It's startling how many would-be plaintiffs drag their feet when it comes to filing, only to find out the hard way that they misunderstood and miscategorized their case, and that the statutes of limitations for their true case type have already expired, neutralizing any claim to money they were sure would come someday.
 Time also tends to shroud evidence, and potential witnesses who could be instrumental to your case could become harder and harder to track down.
 Construction lawyers in Hollywood and Fort Lauderdale tend to stay busy, and there is no guarantee that counsel will have room on the schedule for a last-minute case, especially if said evidence and witnesses need to be gathered and tracked down.

 David S. Tupler, P.A. has proudly represented Hollywood and Fort Lauderdale for more than 25 years.
 If you're involved in a construction dispute in Broward County, let us work to get you paid.
-Our initial consultation is absolutely free.
 Call today and discover why our law firm is the best fit for your unique case type.